 Cross the main road and walk into Grasmere.
 The Lamb Inn is found

-in the centre of the town on the right.
-(40 min).
+in the center of the town on the right.
+(40 min)

 homeward route starts along Langdale Road at the back of the

 Lamb Inn.
 Follow the main road to the right for about 1 mile.

 The FP to Loughrigg Terrace in seen on the right.
 The path is

 now easy to follow initially through beech woods with beautiful

 views of Grasmere.
 On meeting the road continue for 50 yd; the

 Terrace continues on the left.
 As Grasmere water is left behind

 the path diverges.
 Take the right-hand spur to visit Rydal Cave.